How to get there

 Many visitors to Kruger are self-drive visitors.
 At the same time however many people (particularly internationals) chose to fly to the park’s periphery and then hire a vehicle.

-There are daily flights from Johannesburg to Phalaborwa Airport, Hoedspruit Airport and the new Kruger/Mpumalanga International Airport (KMIA) located between Nelspruit and White River.
-KMIA also receives daily flights from Durban and Cape Town, while there is also a flight from Cape Town to Hoedspruit.
-The Skukuza Airfield, formerly used for daily commercial flights from Johannesburg is no longer open for commercial flights.
-No aircraft may land at Skukuza or any other landing strip within the park without prior permission from the Park Director.
+There are daily flights to the Kruger Park operating from Johannesburg to the recently reopened Skukuza Airport, Phalaborwa Airport, Hoedspruit Airport and the Kruger/Mpumalanga International Airport (KMIA) located between Nelspruit and White River.
+Daily flights also operate to Skukuza from Cape Town.
+KMIA also receives daily flights from Durban and Cape Town, and there is also a flight from Cape Town to Hoedspruit.

 Private Connections (a private company) operates this shuttle service between Kruger Mpumalanga International Airport (KMIA) to Kruger National Park.
 The contact details are: